 December 27, 2014.
 A couple of days after Christmas, much was still closed, so we decided to go for a walk.
-This time we picked Sognsvann, which we’d been told had a lovely lake that you could stroll around, as well as paths for cross-country skiing.
+This time we picked Sognsvann, which we’d been told had a lovely lake that we could stroll around, as well as paths for cross-country skiing.
 We thought we’d join the Norwegians, who love to picnic despite frigid temperatures, so I packed a lunch of leftover pickled herring and grilled veggies, along with a thermos of hot coffee.

 We took the T-bane (Metro) to the Sognsvann stop and set off for our walk, along with 700 other Norwegians — it looked as if the entire population of Oslo had come out, they and their dogs.
 We saw dogs pulling kids’ sleds, dogs hauling cross-country skiers, dogs attempting to ice fish.
 Entire families joined their pets on the thinly frozen lake, with folks figure skating, skiing, playing hockey, forming human trains, and even one misguided soul determinedly trying to light a fire on the ice (seemed like a bad idea to me.)
 The lack of fear in these people was amazing.
 Matthew and I ventured out for a short trip on the glassy surface until the butterflies in my stomach got to be too much, then we headed back to shore.

 Panting as we slipped and skidded around the icy path, we were impressed with the fitness level and sure-footedness of the crowd.
 Mothers toting babes fresh out of the womb easily lapped us.
 Elderly couples in their mid-80s zoomed past with a questioning glance at our snail-like pace.
 One runner sped by in his bare feet!
 I kid you not.
 His.
 Bare.
 Feet.
 Everyone was ruddy cheeked from the wind, but no one was huffing or puffing from the exertion of trying to not to fall.
 Maybe it’s just years of practice, or maybe it’s in the DNA.